 Do you offer any free tips for dog parents?

 Do we ever!
-Our Inquisitive Canine blog offers tips and solutions galore for anyone seeking answers to common questions like leash-pulling, counter-surfing and crate training, in addition to discussing fun ways to approach holidays with your canine friend as well as scenarios like Take Your Dog to Work Day.
+Our Inquisitive Canine blog offers tips and solutions galore for anyone seeking answers to common questions such as leash-pulling, counter-surfing and crate training.
+In addition, you’ll find specialty topics such as fun ways to approach holidays with your canine friend as well as scenarios like Take Your Dog to Work Day.

 Do you teach obedience classes?

-As far as your dog’s attire goes, bring the following:
+As far as your dog’s attire goes, our Doggy Dress Code consists of:

 - A flat or plain collar